remihenache/ThreadSafeDbContext/README.md

 ## Cons

-- The only one "non compliant part" is the constructor, that use DbContextOptionsBuilder instead of DbContextOptions.
 - The thread safety comes at a cost of performance.
 The performance hit is not significant but it is there.
 - The project is not an official implementation from Microsoft.
 It is a custom implementation, and may not be ready for production use.